 Eye contact: Does the client make eye contact?
 If so, do they maintain it?

 Level of Arousal: Does the client appear to demonstrate any psychomotor slowing or hyperarousal?
 Are they distracted and seemingly unaware of their surroundings, or are they behaving in a disinhibited manner?

-Observation of a client's speech requires considering several different factors and artifacts or changes in an individual's speech could be an excellent way to support a formulation of a presentation.
-For example, neurological conditions such as dementia, stroke, tumors, or traumatic brain injuries can be identified through aphasia (the complete inability to formulate or comprehend speech, dependant on the area of the brain affected).
+Observation of a client's speech requires considering several different factors or changes in an individual's speech.
+For example, neurological conditions such as dementia, stroke, tumors, or traumatic brain injuries can be identified through aphasia (the complete inability to formulate or comprehend speech, depending on the area of the brain affected).
 Below are some of the details to be sure to note:

 Quantity: Is the client struggling to get words out (poverty or paucity), or are they spontaneous and talkative in their speech.

 Tone (prosody): Is the speech dull, quiet, or monotonous?

 Rhythm: What is the fluency of the speech?
 Articulate and clear or perhaps slurred and hesitant?

 Rate: Like rhythm, speech rate refers to the pace and paucity or pressure of the speech.
 Note the quantity and the flow of the client's speech.